fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 {% blogimage "img/mandel-color.png", "The color version is much more interesting" %}

-Saying "``z=z^2+c``", with ``z`` and ``c`` being complex numbers may not mean much to people not familiar with such concepts.
+Saying "``z = z^2 + c``", with ``z`` and ``c`` being complex numbers may not mean much to people not familiar with such concepts.
 But it is much simpler than it sounds.
 A complex number have two parts, a "real" one and an "imaginary" one.
 Think of them as the "real" one being on the horizontal axis, and the "imaginary" one being on the vertical axis.
 The numbers we know and love all lie on the horizontal axis.
 There is an imaginary number ``i`` that is just like ``1``, but on the vertical axis.
-It has the fascinating property that ``i^2=-1``.
+It has the fascinating property that ``i^2 = -1``.
 Armed with that, we can do the Mandelbrot calculation:

 The number ``z`` have a real part, ``zx`` and an imaginary part, ``zy``.
 We write this "``z = zx + i.zy``".